itsandriy/displaycal-py3/README.md

   included) and there are no tests (or the repository I adapted doesn't contain any tests).
 This is a nightmare and super hard to maintain.
-- Maybe I'm not experienced enough, and I'm wrong on saying this, but I don't see the motivation behind having a C-Extension for EDID, XRandr etc. stuff.
+- Maybe I'm not experienced enough, and I'm wrong on saying this, but I don't see the motivation behind having a C-Extension for ``EDID``, ``XRandr`` etc. stuff.
 It should be possible to cover all the functionality of this extension and stay purely in Python.
 It is super hard to debug (for me at least) and super hard to maintain (again, for me).
 - Replace the ``wexpect.py`` with the latest release of ``Pexpect``.
 I'm not very familiar with this module, and there is no comment in the code on why we have a ``wexpect.py`` instead of using the PyPI version of ``Pexpect``.